rapid7/metasploit-framework/How-to-clean-up-files-using-FileDropper.md

 ### Examples

 The FileDropper mixin is a file manager that allows you keep track of files, and then delete them when a session is created.
-To use it, first to include the mixin like so:
+To use it, first include the mixin like so:

 ```ruby
 include Msf::Exploit::FileDropper